 It would seem from the context of Ezekiel 28 that the first ten verses of this chapter are dealing with a human leader.
-Then, starting in verse 11 and on through verse 19, Lucifer is the focus of discussion.
+Then, starting in verse 11 and on through verse 19, Lucifer is the focus of the discussion.

 The Fall of Lucifer in the Bible

 What is the rationale for the conclusion that these latter verses refer to the fall of Lucifer?
-Whereas the first ten verses in this chapter speak about the ruler of Tyre (who was condemned for claiming to be a god though he was just a man), the discussion moves to the king of
+Whereas the first ten verses in this chapter speak about the ruler of Tyre (who was condemned for claiming to be a god though he was just a man), the discussion moves to the king of Tyre starting in verse 11.
+Many scholars believe that though there was a human “ruler” of Tyre, the real “king” of Tyre was Satan, for it was he who was ultimately at work in this anti-God city and it was he who worked through the human ruler of the city.

-Now, there are things that are true of this “king” that—at least ultimately—cannot be said to be true of human beings.
+Now, there are things that are true of this “king” that—at least ultimately—can not be said to be true of human beings.
 For example, the king is portrayed as having a different nature from man (he is a cherub, verse 14); he had a different position from man (he was blameless and sinless, verse 15); he was in a different realm from man (the holy mount of God, verses 13,14); he received a different judgment from man (he was cast out of the mountain of God and thrown to the earth, verse 16); and the superlatives used to describe him don’t seem to fit that of a normal human being (“full of wisdom,” “perfect in beauty,” and having “the seal of perfection,” verse 12 NASB).

-Who is Lucifer, Why did He Rebel?
+Who Is Lucifer, Why Did He Rebel?

 Apparently, this represents the actual beginning of sin in the universe—preceding the fall of the human Adam by an indeterminate time.
-Sin originated in the free will of Lucifer in which—with full understanding of the issues involved—he chose to rebel against the Creator.
+Sin originated in the free will of Lucifer in which—with a full understanding of the issues involved—he chose to rebel against the Creator.

 This mighty angelic being was rightfully judged by God: “I threw you to the earth” (Ezekiel 28:18).
 This doesn’t mean that Satan had no further access to heaven, for other Scripture verses clearly indicate that Satan maintained this access even after his fall (Job 1:6-12; Zechariah 3:1,2).
 However, Ezekiel 28:18 indicates that Satan was absolutely and completely cast out of God’s heavenly government and his place of authority (Luke 10:18).